-Asylum seekers can carry out non-profit activities and receive an acknowledgment of their contributions.
-The amount of this remuneration was debated throughout 2018 and 2019.
-The Ministry of Interior lowered the maximum remuneration to €1,50 by way of decree.
-This decree was revoked by the interim government in May 2019, thus re-instating the former regulation which foresees that asylum seekers are allowed to earn up to €110 per month.
-These non-profit jobs include administrative and/or office assistance, translation services, support for parks and sports facilities, playgrounds, elderly care, assistance in nursery schools, school attendance services, assistance in animal shelters, or support for minor resettlements in the municipality.
-Since April 2018, the Minister of Interior has the power to regulate which NGOs will be able to enlist asylum seekers on a voluntary basis for charitable activities and to set the maximum amount for such work.
-The minimum fee is regulated for each sector e.g. €11.75 an hour for gardening.
+allowed to earn up to €110 per month.412 These non-profit jobs include administrative and/or office assistance, translation services, support for parks and sports facilities, playgrounds, elderly care, assistance in nursery schools, school attendance services, assistance in animal shelters, or support for minor resettlements in the municipality.413 Since April 2018, the Minister of Interior has the power to regulate which NGOs will be able to enlist asylum seekers on a voluntary basis for charitable activities and to set the maximum amount for such work.414 The minimum fee is regulated for each sector e.g. €11.75 an hour for gardening.
 The monthly income for this kind of employment is limited to €600.
+In Vienna allowance is € 200,- per person and in Tyrol € 240,- per person.

 On 25 January 2017, the Ministry of Social Affairs submitted a decree to the Labour Market Service (AMS).
-The Decree clarifies that:
+The Decree clarifies that:415